 Maintenance therapy for advanced cancer

-If maintenance therapy is an option for you, talk with your doctor about the potential benefits and risks.
+If maintenance therapy is an option for you, talk with your doctor about benefits and risks.

 Maintenance therapy as a cancer survivor

 More people are now using maintenance therapy.
 If you do, you might wonder when you become a “cancer survivor.”
 You might feel safer if you take maintenance therapy.
 But you might not feel like a survivor if you still get treatment.

 No matter what you think about the stages of cancer treatment, maintenance therapy is an important part of many people's treatment and recovery plans.
 Learn more about survivorship .

 - Is maintenance therapy an option for me?

 - What type do you recommend?

 - What are the potential benefits and risks of this treatment?

 - How often would I get it?
 For how long?

 - When is watchful waiting a better option? – Doctors call watchful waiting “active surveillance.”
 It means watching for signs that cancer is coming back.
 You only start treatment if symptoms develop.